MicrosoftDocs/SupportArticles-docs/Viva/Glint/access/manager-access-issues.md

 ---
 title: Resolve issues when accessing Viva Glint survey results as a manager
-description: Lists some common issues and the steps to resolve them.
+description: Lists some common issues that you might encounter when you try to view survey results for your team.
+And provide solutions to these issues.
 manager: dcscontentpm
 ms.reviewer: aweixelman
-ms.date: 09/23/2024
+ms.date: 10/14/2024
 audience: ITPro
 ms.topic: troubleshooting
 search.appverid: MET150
 ms.custom:
   - CSSTroubleshoot
-  - CI 195092
+  - CI 195105
 ---

 # Resolve issues when accessing Viva Glint survey results as a manager